What Is a Junior ISA?

 Cash Junior ISA

-This is similar to a basic saving account with the bank.
 The key difference being you save money for your child’s future tax-free.

-Stocks & shares Junior ISA
+Stocks & Shares Junior ISA

 Also known as an investment junior ISA, a junior stocks & shares ISA invests the money in a range of assets.
 This can include funds, property, funds and stocks and shares.
 It grows free of tax.